 About this website

-This website houses interactive exploratory tools to complement a traditional scientific paper (preprint) which offers further details (archived PDF).
+This website houses interactive exploratory tools to complement a traditional scientific paper (preprint) which offers further details.

 This a collaboration between folks at the University of California Berkeley and the University of Arkansas: